wordswords/dotfiles/README.md

 # Features

 My setup with custom settings for bash, zsh osx and vim, with some extra ~/bin helper scripts for good measure.
+Tested on OSX and Raspbian Linux.

 ## Vim: